Rid1Whitehead/MLLM-video-analysis/README.md

-# Multimodal Learning Analytics for Posture Analysis in Collaborative Learning
+# Multimodal large language models for Posture Analysis in Collaborative Learning from video

 This repository contains the companion code for the paper: